Places & Attractions

-Both the villages located as high as 3300 meters above sea levels, the valleys are some of the most isolated in Bhutan but every year the road gets closer.
+Both the villages located as high as 3300 meters above sea levels, the valleys are some of the most isolated in Bhutan but recently they are connected with motor roads.
 The Brokpa, the semi-nomads of the villages of Merak and Sakteng are said to have migrated to Eastern Bhutan a few centuries ago from the Tshona region of Southern Tibet.
 Thriving on rearing yaks and sheep, the Brokpas have maintained many of their unique traditions and customs.
 In summer they move to the pastures with their yaks and sheep and in winter they return to live in their houses, normally built of stones with small ventilation to protect from the piercing cold weather.
 As few things grow in Merak and Sakteng, the Brokpas trade their butter, cheese and yak meat with neighbouring villages for daily necessities.

 Trashiyangtse is famous for its wooden crafts.
 The orderly settlement of Trashi Yangtse rises just above the Chorten Kora, 3km from the old dzong.
 The new dzong and town occupies a large bowl-shaped valley in one of the furthest corners of the kingdom, 550km from the capital.

 It houses the government administration offices and monastic body of the district.
 It overlooks the town and was built in the late 1990s when the new district was created.